tremirhankaya/product-management-jpa-repository/README.md

 - **Spring Boot:** The project is built on the Spring Boot framework for rapid application development.
 - **Spring Data JPA:** Instead of using the low-level `EntityManager`, this project leverages `JpaRepository` to perform database operations with minimal boilerplate code.
+- **Service Layer:** An extra layer of abstraction (`ProductService`) is introduced to encapsulate business logic and separate it from data access concerns.
 - **PostgreSQL:** Uses a PostgreSQL database to store product data.
 (You can change this in `application.properties`).
 - **CRUD Operations:** Includes examples for creating, reading, updating, and deleting `Product` entities.